The 6 Venomous Snakes in Georgia

 Canebrake Rattlesnake

-The State of Georgia is home to 6 venomous species of snake.
+There are six venomous snake species in Georgia.
 Three of these snakes are rattlesnakes.
 The other three Georgia snakes are cottonmouths, copperheads, and coral snakes.

 We’ll talk about each of these dangerous snakes in the paragraphs below.
 We’ll include their appearance, behavior, and where they live in the “Peach State.”